Whale Watching offshore Maui. Who’s watching who? Maui Visitors Bureau

 Hawaiian elder, Uncle Raymond, “a person of the land and the sea”.
 Alison Gardner

 Moloka’i is memorable for distinctive colorful characters you may meet if you are open to chatting with the locals, people such as Lawrence Aki, powerful cultural and archaeological interpreter, or Uncle Raymond, a passionate island elder (kupuna) who takes care of the burial lands and oversees the archaeological restoration of a vast traditional Hawaiian tidal fish pond constructed of black lava rock.
 It successfully fed generations of residents in pre-contact times, and may do yet again.
 An equally-colorful 29-year-old addition to the island is the whimsically wonderful Big Wind Kite Factory where visitors of every age spend hours collecting free tips on kite-making and kite-flying, take a class or browse a kite inventory covering just about any theme, shape and size imaginable.
-More hours can easily be consumed in the owners’ adjacent Plantation Gallery with an eclectic assortment of collectables from the world over.

 Along Moloka’i’s northern shore majestic 2,000-foot cliffs plunge almost vertically to the sea, while the south shore slopes gently into the Pacific, sheltered by the longest reef in the islands.
 This makes for satisfying and safe sea kayaking and snorkeling where you can’t go wrong putting yourself in the well-trained hands of Moloka’i Fish & Dive for the best guided experiences.
-The landscape ranges from desert-like flatlands of the now-shuttered 60,000 acre Moloka’i Ranch and Lodge to fragrant, surprisingly tall pine and bamboo forests.
+The landscape ranges from desert-like flatlands of the 60,000 acre Moloka’i Ranch and Lodge to fragrant, surprisingly tall pine and bamboo forests.

 Daphne Socher and her husband, Jonathan, started Big Wind Kite Factory in 1980 when Moloka’i was as sleepy as it gets.
 Alison Gardner